 If you’re an employer hiring for the first time, knowing the minimum wage rate in your state is crucial.
-Even though there hasn’t been a federal minimum wage hike since 2009, many states have their own wage laws that you must follow if you have employees or plan to hire in that location.
+Even though there hasn’t been an increase in the federal minimum wage in the United States since 2009, many states have their own wage laws that you must follow if you have employees or plan to hire in that location.

 Offering competitive pay and a benefits package with various perks can help you attract and retain workers for the long haul.
 However, your first step as an employer is understanding U.S. minimum wage laws so you can comply with federal and state regulations.